-We are Melbourne's premier student hackathon - run for students, by students.
+We are Australia's largest and premier student hackathon - run for students, by students.

 Inspired by the student hackathons in the United States and Europe, UNIHACK was created in 2014 by WIRED Monash.
-Since the very first competition at York Butter Factory, UNIHACK has quickly become one of the go-to hackathons for university students nationwide.
+Since then, UNIHACK has quickly become one of the go-to hackathons for university and TAFE students nationwide.

 The organisers of UNIHACK are committed in increasing the diversity of UNIHACK competitors.
 We will be collaborating with Women in ICT and Engineering groups across Australia to help promote the event.
 We will also collaborate with ICT and Engineering groups that represent LGBT students to ensure they are also represented at UNIHACK.

 We are also committed in producing a harassment-free experience for everyone, regardless of gender, age, sexual orientation, disability and religion.
 All persons involved in UNIHACK are required to comply with the terms set out in the Hack Code of Conduct this year — including attendees, sponsors, partners, volunteers and staff.

 We are committed to respecting your privacy and safeguarding any personal information you provide us with, and aim to only collect information essential to the running of our hackathons.